Lamborghini 350 GT: Manufacturing and assembly

 The manufacture of the bodies was entrusted to Touring of Milan, who used their patented Superleggera method of construction to fix aluminium alloy panels directly to a tubular structure.
 The first 350 GT frame was fabricated by Neri and Bonacini, who continued to act as Lamborghini's chassis supplier until production of the 350 GT was underway, when the job was turned over to Marchesi.
 Chassis and bodies were mated at Touring, which then delivered the complete assemblies—with even the bumpers in place—to the Lamborghini factory.
-The cars could be ordered in several colors.
+The cars could be ordered in several colours.

 The first 350 GT chassis and body, delivered to the Lamborghini factory on March 9, 1964, was named No. 101 (Touring No. 17001).
 That same month No. 101 debuted at the Geneva show.
 The first customer delivery of a 350 GT was No. 104 (Touring No. 17004), delivered on July 31, 1964.
 No. 104 is displayed at the Sinsheim Technical Museum.
 Production increased slowly: despite the initial goal of building 10 cars a week, less than 25 cars were delivered to customers in 1964.

 Lamborghini produced one hundred-twenty 350 GTs before replacing it with the Lamborghini 400 GT in 1966.
 Many 350 GTs were subsequently fitted with the larger 4.0 litre engine used in the 400 GT, in order to take advantage of the later engine's greater power and better replacement parts availability.